TOTAL FUNDS 2025 - 2027

 Among teenagers, there is an interest in our contextual teaching methods where we give them a role to explore and we facilitate.

-Several times I was confirmed when the traditional school activities would be again? " "Optimism among schools also occurred.
+Several times I was confirmed, 'When will there be another traditional school activity?'
+Optimism among schools also occurred.
 Several school leaders in Pedawa Village have confirmed about synergy with traditional schools.
 This is a trigger for the real inclusion of local wisdom elements in the school curriculum. "

 Wayan Sadyana – Head of the Manik Empul Religious Temple